 Throughout her career, Brielmaier has collaborated with noted contemporary artists including Ellen Gallagher, Leonardo Drew, Richard Mosse, Ivan Navarro, Wangechi Mutu, Bill Viola, Fred Wilson, and Bharti Kher, to name a few.
 She has written extensively on contemporary art and culture, including several exhibition catalogues, journal articles as well as artist monographs.
 She has developed and contributed to contemporary art and culture programs and platforms for a broad range of organizations including Amazon (AWS), Peninsula Hotel Group, Valentino, LifeWater, COACH, Richard Meier Architects | SDS Procida, Versace, Moet Hennessy USA, Wilfredo Rosado, Gucci, New York magazine, the Prospect New Orleans biennial as well as the Armory Show/VOLTA NY, CIRCA, Puerto Rico, and ARCO Contemporary Art Fair in Madrid, Spain, among others.

 Previously, Brielmaier has worked for the Guggenheim Museum, the Bronx Museum of Art, and as Chief Curator for the SCAD Museum of Art.
-In December of 2016 she was named to the Board of Trustees of the New Museum.
+In 2016, she was named to a three-year appointment as Curator-at-Large at the Tang Teaching Museum at Skidmore College and in December of 2016 she was named to the Board of Trustees of the New Museum.
 She is deeply committed to the promotion of social justice and human rights, specifically global women’s issues and criminal justice reform.
 Brielmaier holds a PhD from Columbia University and lives in New York City

 Farai Chideya is the creator and host of Our Body Politic, a nationally syndicated public radio show centering Black women and all women of color as we seek to build a better nation and world.
 She's the author of six books, the most recent of which is The Episodic Career: How to Thrive at Work in the Age of Disruption.
 Chideya has covered every Presidential election from 1996 on; worked for FivethirtyEight, NPR, CNN, ABC, and NPR; is the journalism program officer for the Ford Foundation.